bahrus/xtal-sip/README.md

 ## Discovering custom elements that need watering

 By default, if you irrigate some markup with an  \<xtal-sip\> tag, \<xtal-sip\> searches the vicinity of the tag (starting from its parent) for any instances of custom element tag names not yet registered, but expected to be used eventually.
 While this achieves (hopefully) simple, low-maintenance markup as one is building an application, it can grow in cost as the number of tag references grows, and the size of the DOM tree to inspect grows in complexity.
-It could also result in excessive sprinkling of the </xtal >
+It could also result in excessive sprinkling of the \<xtal-sip\> element in the markup.

 ### Explicit declaration